zwettemaan/CEPSparker/ReadMe.md

 - Google Chrome browser, Google Chromium, or cefclient

 Warning: you must read and ingest the information below.
-Otherwise, you will get stuck.
+Otherwise, you **will** get stuck.

+The CEPSparker.zip file contains a **precursor** to the project.

-The CEPSparker.zip file you download from this GitHub repository **does not provide you with a starter project straight away**.
+In other words: the CEPSparker.zip file you download from this GitHub repository **does not provide you with a starter project straight away**.

-Instead, the CEPSparker.zip file contains a **precursor** to the project.

 To convert the precursor into a real project, you need to run the _CEPSparkerConfig_ configuration tool.

+## Security Hurdles

+### Mac

-Furthermore, if you are on a Mac, you also will need to jump through an additional hoop, in order to work with the Mac's heightened security defenses.
+If you are on a Mac, you also will need to jump through one additional hoop, in order to work with the Mac's heightened security defenses.

 Otherwise the Mac will not allow _CEPSparkerConfig_ to run properly.

+Make sure to correctly run 'initialSetupConfigApp.command'.

 See 'Whirlwind Start On A Mac' further below.

+### Windows

+If you are on a Windows PC, you will need to run most commands from an elevated command prompt ('Run as Administrator').

+The Windows\sudo.bat file provides you with a quick way to get to such a command prompt.

 ## CEPSparkerConfig

+_CEPSparkerConfig_ is a simple-minded convenience app.

 _CEPSparkerConfig_ allows you to select between some options, and to set some preferences.

-Based on these configuration options, _CEPSparkerConfig_ will set up a the starter project for you.
+Based on these configuration options, _CEPSparkerConfig_ will read some template files, customize them, and then set up the starter project for you.

 The project is then ready to be installed, debugged, tweaked...

-_CEPSparkerConfig_ is a simple-minded convenience app.

-It does not contain esoteric 'magic'.
-Source code to this application is provided in the CEPSparker.zip file.
+_CEPSparkerConfig_ does not contain esoteric 'magic'.
+Source code to this application is provided in the CEPSparker.zip file ('ToolSources').

-_CEPSparkerConfig_ will parse the content of the Templates subfolder, do some simple search-and-replace and some text preprocessing on the text files that live in this subfolder, and will then set up your starter project.
+_CEPSparkerConfig_ will parse the content of the _Templates_ subfolder, do some simple search-and-replace, and some text preprocessing on the text files that live in this subfolder, and will then build up your starter project.

-Tou can run _CEPSparkerConfig_ **only once** for any particular project.
+You can run _CEPSparkerConfig_ **only once** for any particular project.

 If you want to start over with a clean slate, you need to go back to the downloaded .zip file.